-REO’s first attempt at setting up a work experience for Duey as an outfitter fell apart but he was determined to obtain successful employment on the reservation he loved, Duey persisted in his search for a career in natural resources, visiting every possible business and tribal agency on the reservation.
+Duey had been a long-time seasonal ranch worker on the Blackfeet Reservation in NW Montana.
+Although he had an Associate’s degree in Natural Resource Management, he could not get his foot in the door in that field to build a solid economic future.
 Working in partnership with REO, Duey was able to find a placement with the Blackfeet Fish & Wildlife as a Game Check Station Operator for a period of three months.
 In order to become a fully vested Game Warden, the next step was for Duey to attend the MT Law Enforcement Academy for the Law Enforcement Basic Course.
 REO helped out with the tuition, basic police supplies, and transportation costs.
 Duey graduated successfully in June of 2016 and began as a probationary Game Warden for the Tribe.

 Shawn had been working part-time for a local rancher for several years.
 He sought REO’s partnership to obtain his CDL.
 His employer assured him he would be hired full time if he had the license.
 Shawn was enrolled with the Sage Trucking Co. and completed the six week course with flying colors.
-He is now employed full time at $15/hour and looking forward to building a successful future.
+He is now employed full time and looking forward to building a successful future.